pandmi/clustericus/README.md

 To make this program run:

-- in the script **Cluster_Analysis_RFM_KM.ipynb** replace 'xxx' placeholders by your Qubole API and T1 API credentials in the beginning, adjust mail addresses at the end
+- in the script **Cluster_Analysis_RFM_KM.ipynb** replace 'xxx' placeholders by your Qubole API credentials in the beginning, adjust mail addresses at the end
-- run the script, approx. execution time 45 mins, depends on the account size
+- run the script, approx. execution time 45 mins, depends on the log size

 # output